Struma disaster: Voyage and detention

-On 12 December 1941, the day of her sailing, Struma's engine failed and so a tug towed her out of the port of Constanţa.
-Since the waters off Constanţa were mined, a Romanian vessel escorted her clear of the minefield.
+On 12 December 1941, the day of her sailing, Struma's engine failed and so a tug towed her out of the port of Constanța.
+Since the waters off Constanța were mined, a Romanian vessel escorted her clear of the minefield.
 She then drifted overnight while her crew tried vainly to start her engine.
 She transmitted distress signals, and on 13 December, the Romanian tug returned.
-The tug's crew said they would not repair Struma's engine unless it was paid.
+The tug's crew said they would not repair Struma's engine unless they were paid.
 The refugees had no money after they had bought their tickets and leaving Romania and so they gave all their wedding rings to the tugboatmen, who then repaired the engine.
 Struma then got under way, but by 15 December, her engine had failed again and so she was towed into the port of Istanbul, Turkey.

 There, she remained at anchor, while British diplomats and Turkish officials negotiated over the fate of the passengers.
 Because of Arab and Jewish unrest in Palestine, the British government was determined to apply the terms of the White Paper of 1939 to minimise Jewish immigration to Palestine.
 British diplomats urged the Turkish government of Refik Saydam to prevent Struma from continuing her voyage.
 Turkey refused to allow the passengers to disembark.
 While she was detained in Istanbul, Struma ran short of food.
 Soup was cooked twice a week, and supper was typically an orange and some peanuts for each person.
 At night, each child was issued a serving of milk.

 After weeks of negotiation, the British government agreed to honour the expired Palestinian visas that were possessed by a few passengers, who were allowed to continue to Palestine overland.
 With the help of influential friends (Vehbi Koc), a few others also managed to escape.
 One woman, Madeea Solomonovici, was admitted to an Istanbul hospital after she had miscarried.
 On 12 February, British officials agreed that children from 11 to 16 on the ship would be given Palestinian visas, but a dispute occurred over their transportation to Palestine.
-Britain declined to send a ship, and Turkey refused to allow them to travel overland.
 According to some researchers, a total of 9 passengers disembarked, and the remaining 782 and 10 crew stayed on the ship.
-Others believe that there had only been 782 passengers initially, with molt Solomonovici being allowed to leave the ship.
+Others believe that there had only been 782 passengers initially, with only Solomonovici being allowed to leave the ship.